 Nitsch also paints with colours, this too is a spectacle.
 The abstract bulk pictures can take on gigantic formats.
 He often coordinates whole crowds of assistants in white coats.
 Paint is poured in buckets and distributed with hands, feet or broom, while photographers and spectators crowd around the action.

-Nitsch’s works can be found in international collections.
-2005 Nitsch received the “Goldene Ehrenmedaille”/Golden Medal of Honour of the city of Vienna as well as the “Große Österreichische Staatspreis für Bildende Kunst”/Great Austrian State Prize for Visual Arts.
+His painting actions, the Orgien-Mysterien-Theater and his Schüttbilder are celebrated worldwide and are represented in renowned collections.
+In 2005 Nitsch received the Golden Medal of Honour of the City of Vienna, as well as the great Austrian State Prize for Fine Arts.

-There is the Museo Nitsch in Neapel and the Hermann Nitsch Museum in Mistelbach/Lower Austria.
-2009 the Nitsch Foundation was founded with the goal to document and communicate Nitsch's work.
+The Museo Nitsch in Naples and the Hermann Nitsch Museum in Mistelbach, Lower Austria, are dedicated to his work.
+In 2009, the Nitsch Foundation was founded with the aim of communicating and documenting Nitsch's work.